How is Project Homekey funded?

 and much more.

-In addition to these supportive services, residents are able to take advantage of social and “extra-curricular” on-site activities such as art classes, Bingo, cooking classes, crafts, field trips for hiking or fishing, and other ideas we haven’t yet dreamed up.
+In addition to these supportive services, residents are able to take advantage of social and “extra-curricular” on-site activities such as art classes, cooking classes, crafts, holiday events, recovery groups, and other ideas we haven’t yet dreamed up.

 How long are residents able to live there?